Infragistics-BusinessTools/Slingshot-Documentation/docTopics/en/components/content-starting.md

 Connections to cloud storages get you access to your content within Slingshot and boards help you organize and share it with others.
 You can configure both personal and team boards and cloud storages, but they are meant to be used in different scenarios.

-Only you have access to personal cloud storages and boards, creating and deleting them whenever you want.
-Personal cloud storages and boards are both located in your personal space (**Home**), in the _Content_ navigation item (_folder icon_ on the left side of the screen).
+Only you have access to personal cloud storages and boards, creating and removing them whenever you want.
+Personal cloud storages and boards are both found in your personal space (**Home**), in the _Content_ tab.
 That being said, you can share personal content with others if you want.
 When you pin content from a personal cloud storage to a team shared board, that specific content becomes available for the whole team.

 All the members of a team have access to team cloud storages and boards.
-These shared connections and boards are located in the _Content_ navigation item of that team.
+These shared connections and boards are in the _Content_ tab of that team.
 And everyone within the team can manage the connection or pin content to any board whenever they want.

 ### Boards vs Sections vs Groups